 |S||Offered in Spring only|

 |ES||Offered in Spring in even years|

 Program Learning OutcomesStudents who successfully complete this program shall be able to:

 - Critical Thinking:Identify and solve business problems using analytical and critical thinking skills.

-- Written Communication: Students will be able to convey ideas clearly through professional written communication.
+- Written Communication:Convey ideas clearly and effectively through professional written communication.

-- Discipline Knowledge:Demonstrate knowledge of entrepreneurship concepts.
+- Discipline Knowledge:Demonstrate knowledge of business concepts.